Podcast Annotation Format

 Podcasting 2.0 <podcast:person>.
 Tags people at the episode level (hosts, guests).
 Podcast annotations with type: "person" tag people at the moment level: when they're discussed, not just who's on the show.

 RSS Distribution.
 An episode's annotation file MAY be referenced from the RSS feed or episode web page.
-A future <podcast:annotations> namespace element could formalize this.
-See the Podcasting 2.0 namespace for the proposal process.
+The <podcast:transcript> element defined in PSP-1 provides a clear model: a url attribute and a type attribute.
+A <podcast:annotations> element would follow the same pattern:

 Wikidata / DBpedia.
 The url field on annotations can reference Wikidata entities (e.g., https://www.wikidata.org/wiki/Q5300) for canonical, language-independent entity identification.
 This enables linked data use cases without adding complexity to the core format.